 The last examples illustrate how spray diagram concepts, which refer to collaboration, were created.
 Collaboration was mentioned by the Managing Partner from two major perspectives: from the internal perspective, which refers to collaboration within the Alliance, and from the external perspective.
 This external perspective refers to collaboration with third party service providers outside the Alliance.
-Such third party service providers could be for instance insurance companies, defined by the Managing Partner as 'suppliers of financial products', or other service providers.
+Such third party service providers outside the Alliance.
+Such third party service providers companies, defined by the Managing Partner as 'suppliers of financial products', or other service providers.
 The next two sections focus first on the internal collaboration before providing some details about the external collaboration.